jhcueva/acme/README.md

   <a href="url"><img src="https://user-images.githubusercontent.com/15198470/196300945-1573dac8-6f34-48da-b70d-0114d64bf7d5.jpg" width="360" height="280" class="center" /></a>
 </div>

   Then iterates over the days on which the two employees coincide, read the schedule of the day and divide it into check-in and check-out times.

-  To fing out if two employees have been in the office within the same time frame compares employee one's check-in time with employee two's check-out time and employee two's check-in time with employee one's check-out time.
+  To find out if two employees have been in the office within the same time frame compares employee one's check-in time with employee two's check-out time and employee two's check-in time with employee one's check-out time.
   If employee one's check-in time is less than employee two's check-out time and employee two's check-in time is less than employee one's check-out time the two employees have been in the office within the same time frame.
 Otherwise they haven't been.

 <p align="center">